MJ-builds/dictionary-app/README.md

 The app is responsive (mobile / medium+), has both user customisation options (custom font + dark mode), and some quality of life features (such as fallback audio for words that don't contain an audio link).
 Lastly, I am using the Free Dictionary API to fetch the data.

+The reason for picking this project was to practice my Tailwind CSS and getting the responsive elements more in check.
+I admit some of the code blocks could have been shortened and some more elegant data checks in place, but I went for the faster prototyping approach where needed.

-Check it out on the hosted link (Vercel): [Dictionary App]https://dictionary-app-lovat.vercel.app/
+Check it out on the hosted link (Vercel): [Dictionary App](https://dictionary-app-lovat.vercel.app/)

 ## The challenge